Sevenninetwo/AI_Calendar_Agent/README.md

 # AI Calendar Agent

 An autonomous AI agent that manages Google Calendar through natural language via Telegram.
-No GUI, no clicks — just conversation.
+No GUI (graphical user interface), no clicks — just conversation!

 ## What It Does

 Message the bot in plain English and it handles the rest:

 - "What's on today?" → summarises your day
 - "Am I free tomorrow afternoon?" → checks availability
 - "Add a meeting with the team on Friday at 3pm" → creates the event and asks for confirmation
 - "Delete my 2pm tomorrow" → finds it and confirms before deleting
 - "Move my Monday standup to 4pm" → edits the event with a confirmation gate